How we support our international studentsby Judith Charlton

 After a long journey it is always good to see a friendly face waiting to greet you.

-Through our Airport Meet and Greet Service we can arrange to be at Newcastle International Airport when you land, and we can take you to your student accommodation.
+Through our Airport Meet and Greet Service we can arrange to be at Newcastle International Airport when you land and take you to your student accommodation.

 You have to book the service, which operates at peak arrival times during the year.